The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 This year, I was invited to attend BADCamp 2014.
 No, I know what you are thinking, but this is not a camp for bad web developers.
-In fact, its quite the opposite.
-Badcamp stands for Bay Area Drupal Camp.
-This is a four day, annual event held in the San Francisco Bay area.
-Basically, its a gathering of like-minded web developers discussing and learning about Drupal.
+In fact, it’s quite the opposite.
+BADCamp stands for Bay Area Drupal Camp.
+This is a four-day, annual event held in the San Francisco Bay area.
+Basically, it’s a gathering of like-minded web developers discussing and learning about Drupal.

 Having never been to a major Drupal event, I jumped on the opportunity to go.
-It was a fun trip full of learning, networking and maybe an after party or two.
+It was a fun trip full of learning, networking, and maybe an after-party or two.
 But what happens at BADCamp, stays at BADCamp…

-For me, the only thing bad about badcamp was the wireless internet on day one.
-Clearly the IT guy (or girl) who setup the wifi was a mac enthusiast.
+For me, the only thing bad about BADCamp was the wireless internet on day one.
+Clearly, the IT guy (or girl) who set up the wifi was a mac enthusiast.
 Everyone with a windows machine was in the dark for a bit.
 Thankfully, the staff and volunteers had it back up and running later that day.

 Overall, it was a great experience.
-I got a chance to meet people who I had learned from online as a young developer.
-One of the biggest takeaways from this trip, besides a wealth of new knowledge, was that Drupal truly is a open community.
+I got a chance to meet people who I had learned online as a young developer.
+One of the biggest takeaways from this trip, besides a wealth of new knowledge, was that Drupal truly is an open community.
 The amount of talented individuals who give back to this community always amazes me.

 If you’re a Drupal developer or just want to check out San Francisco, BADCamp is well worth it.